|

 What it means for your returns

-Your early cash flows are higher, which works in your favour if you plan to reinvest them.
+Your early cash flows are higher, which works in your favor if you plan to reinvest them.
 But the overall blended yield is lower than the opening rate suggests.
 Run the numbers before comparing them to a flat-rate alternative.

 Step-Up vs Step-Down vs Flat Rate: What’s Different